Chetnapadhi/Music_Recommendation/music-recommender/README.md

 python src/model/train.py
 ```

+**Note:** The repository includes a sample Hindi songs dataset.
+For a larger dataset:
+1. Download the Spotify Million Song Dataset from Kaggle
+2. Replace `src/data/spotify_millsongdata.csv` with your dataset
+3. Re-run the training script

 This will:
-- Load the Spotify dataset
+- Load the dataset (Hindi songs sample or your custom dataset)
-- Sample 5000 songs
 - Process and clean the text data
 - Generate similarity matrix
 - Save the trained models in the `models/` folder

-**Note:** Training may take 5-10 minutes depending on your system.
+**Note:** Training may take 5-10 minutes depending on your system and dataset size.

 ### Step 3: Run the Streamlit App